 The Best of Cartagena

-Cartagena is Colombia’s most popular tourist destination for a good reason.
+- Plenty of Things to Do: Cartagena is Colombia’s most popular tourist destination for a good reason.
 Its colonial city has historic charm, there are some great beaches near Cartagena, and there are vibrant cultural, food, and nightlife scenes.
-You will truly never get bored here.
+You will truly never get bored with so many things to do in Cartagena.

-It’s also fairly close to a variety of other destinations on Colombia’s Caribbean coast.
+- Fantastic Travel Potential: It’s also fairly close to a variety of other destinations on Colombia’s Caribbean coast: Santa Marta, Barranquilla, Palomino, and more.
 This makes it a good choice for spending some time living in Cartagena as a digital nomad, especially if you’re looking for warm weather year-round when it gets colder elsewhere.

 Nearby Travel: Ciudad Perdida Trek